SorkinType/Agbalumo/README.md

 [Shaping]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FSorkinType%2FDanfo%2Fgh-pages%2Fbadges%2FShapingChecks.json
 [Universal]: https://img.shields.io/endpoint?url=https%3A%2F%2Fraw.githubusercontent.com%2FSorkinType%2FDanfo%2Fgh-pages%2Fbadges%2FUniversal.json

-Untitled is a font that pulls inspiration from the popular Danfo bus letterings ubiquitous in Lagos, Nigeria.
-The typeface has a charming and cute look that could be used for different purposes but will especially shine through in packaged items.
+The Agbálùmọ̀ typeface has a charming and cute look that could be used for different purposes but will especially shine through in packaged items.

-Untitled is designed by ColumnType
+Agbalumo is designed by ColumnType

 Don't hesitate to create images!